adon-cloudcannon/landing-page-test/src/collections/ssg-pages/lume-cms.md

           content:
             text_markdown: >-
-              Develop faster, edit easier, and publish confidently with CloudCannon as your Bridgetown CMS.
+              Develop faster, edit easier, and publish confidently with CloudCannon as your Lume CMS.
           styles:
             desktop:
               text_alignment: